 When the buyer decides to use their rights or the seller has to meet their obligations is where exercise and assignment come in.

-• Exercise: Exercise happens when the buyer (long position) chooses to make a move and enforce the contract.
+Exercise: this happens when the buyer (long position) chooses to enforce the contract.
 For example, if you bought a call and the stock is soaring, you might choose to "exercise" your right to buy those shares at the strike price.

-• Assignment: Assignment happens when the seller (short position) is obligated to fulfill the contract being exercised by the buyer.
-For example, if you sold a call, and the buyer decides to exercise, you’re "assigned."
+Assignment: this happens when the seller (short position) is obligated to fulfill the contract the buyer has exercised.
+For example, if you sold a call and the buyer decides to exercise, you're "assigned."
 You have to deliver those shares now.

 An easy way to think of it is like a restaurant.
 The customer (buyer) chooses to exercise their right to order the daily special.
 The kitchen (seller) is then assigned the duty of cooking it.